-Named a “top newsmaker” for 2000 by Newsweek magazine, an “innovator in American culture” in 1998 by U.S. News & World Report, and recognized as the 14th out of 50 “Power Brokers” in the building industry by Builder Magazine in 2004, Susanka has greatly influenced the building community through her philosophy and 8 publications.
+Named a “top newsmaker” by Newsweek magazine, an “innovator in American culture” in by U.S. News & World Report, and recognized as the 14th out of 50 “Power Brokers” in the building industry by Builder Magazine, Susanka has greatly influenced the building community through her philosophy and 8 publications.

 1. Set Priorities – When beginning a remodel, consider the three values of quality, quantity and cost.
 Determine which two are the most important.
 Because remodeling is an inexact science, one of these variables must be allowed to “float” in order to make a remodel possible.

 2. Examine the Space – Begin to exploring the home remodeling ideas by first looking at what can be done within the existing footprint of the house.
 By thinking creatively about the available space, you may discover that no additional space needs to be added on.
 Instead, problems can be solved by rethinking the locations of each activity area within the existing footprint.

 3. Think in Terms of Activity Areas – It is a common temptation to think about remodeling in terms of rooms.
 However that approach can limit the solutions before the project begins.
 Instead, create a list of activities that need to be accommodated, recognizing that a place for the activity is needed, but not necessarily an entire room.
 This allows for a greater number of potential design options and will lead to a remodeling plan that best addresses the needs identified.